pomerium/pomerium/docs/reference/readme.md

 - Example: `https://cache.corp.example.com`
 - Default: in all-in-one mode, `http://localhost:5443`

-The data broker service URL points to a data broker which is responsible for storing sessions, users and user groups.
-The `cache` service implements a basic in-memory databroker, so the legacy option `cache_service_url` will be used if this option is not configured.
+The data broker service URL points to a data broker which is responsible for storing associated authorization context (e.g. sessions, users and user groups).

+By default, the `cache` service uses an in-memory databroker, so the legacy option `cache_service_url` will be used if this option is not configured.

 To create your own data broker, implement the following gRPC interface: